Immigration raids to have long-term effects on poultry towns

 “They’re circling the wagons that way and taking care of each other,” he said.

-Associated Press Elliot Spagat in San Diego and Emily Wagster Pettus in Jackson, Mississippi, contributed to this report.
+Associated Press reporters Elliot Spagat in San Diego and Emily Wagster Pettus in Jackson, Mississippi, contributed to this report.